-Note: This setting will have no impact when applied to the domain controller organizational unit via group policy because domain controllers have no local account database.
+Note: This setting will have no impact when applied to the Domain Controllers organizational unit via group policy because Domain Controllers have no local account database.
 It can be configured at the domain level via group policy, similar to account lockout and password policy settings.